alexfernandez/alexfernandez.github.io/2017/origins-language.md

 The most likely reason is lack of direct evidence, which in these often unimaginative times can be a showstopper.
-There is however an increasingly large body of research about the origins of language, based on many indirect approaches which give interesting results.
+There is however an increasingly large body of research about the origins of language, based on many indirect approaches which often give interesting results.

 In this article we will explore how language originated and developed in prehistoric times, combining language reconstruction and information theory